 You deserve a great dinner to cap off your 24 hours in Helsinki.
 If you’re in the mood for some traditional Finnish food I recommend Viking Restaurant Harald where you can try some Lappish food like reindeer and elk.

 The best place to stay in Helsinki would be in the city center and in the vicinity.
 Virtually all of Helsinki’s main attractions can be found here, so it’s a perfect base for sightseeing.

 Hostel: Eurohostel, a popular choice for budget-minded travelers looking for someplace close to the city center

 Budget: Omena Hotel Lönnrotinkatu, an excellent choice if you’re on the lookout for a frugal, no-frills option in central Helsinki

 Mid-range: Hotel Helka, an excellent mid-range choice in central Helsinki

 Splurge: Hotel Kämp, undoubtedly Helsinki’s most prestigious hotel and still the benchmark for hotel opulence

 Extending Your Stay

 Ideally, I would recommend that you spend 2-3 days in Helsinki.
-There are many beautiful sights which we had to exclude from our one-day tour, such as the Seurasaari Open-Air Museum, the trendy Kallio district, and some of Helsinki’s museums.
-You could even take a day trip to Tallinn or visit some cities in Finland like Tampere and Turku🙂.
-And while we’re on the subject of staying, check out our recommendations for the best hostels & hotels in Helsinki.
+There are many beautiful sights that we had to exclude from our one-day tour, such as the Seurasaari Open-Air Museum, the trendy Kallio district, and some of Helsinki’s museums.

 You May Also Like→ Full of energy?
 Explore Helsinki on this self-guided walking tour!